dolanske/curry.js/README.md

 Each callback exposes the same destructured parameters as the `$.on()` function.

-Planned feature: if leave function is ommited, return element to it's original state.

 ```js
 // When any button is hovered, change its color to red
 // When mouse leaves the button, change its color to blue